jbhuang0604/CF2/Readme.txt

 2. Include the path of matconvnet/matlab

-3. Run the main entry file run_CF2.m
+3. Run the main entry file run_tracker.m

+% Note that RUN_CF2 is an interfance for OBT-50 and OBT-100:
-% RUN_CF2:
+%
 % process a sequence using CF2 (Correlation filter tracking with convolutional features)
 %
 % Input: